 Kevin heard that bitcoin was in a fantastic increasing value period, and buys bitcoin, hoping to make up for the 20€ lost.

-After all, everyone is making so much money off it at the moment that Kevin cannot imagine that everyone is wrong.
+After all, everyone is making so much money off it at that moment that Kevin cannot imagine that everyone is wrong.

 Shortly after Kevin bought his bitcoins, the increasing cycle ends and begins a new downward cycle.
-Kevin, panicked again, sells and is now left with 60€ compared to its original 100€.
+Kevin, panicked, sells and is now left with 60€ compared to its original 100€.

 The bitcoin up and down cycles do not exactly follow a pattern.
 I thought at some point that bitcoin was behaving like a refuge value (a place where to put your money when everything falls, like gold), but the last economic data did not confirm that.